conscious artistic management of creative identities

 arun ghosh

-Arun Ghosh is also an established musical director and composer for theatre, dance, performance and radio.
+Arun Ghosh is also an established musical director and composer for theatre, dance, performance, film and radio.

 Image of Arun Ghosh

-He has also worked extensively with Cardboard Citizens and also Oily Cart, co-composing music with Max Reinhardt for "Something in the Air" which premiered at the Manchester International Festival in 2009 and is due to be revived for a tour this April.
+He has also worked extensively with Cardboard Citizens and also Oily Cart, co-composing music with Max Reinhardt for "Something in the Air" which premiered at the Manchester International Festival in 2009 and revived for a tour in April 2010.

 Radio work includes "Bora Bistrah" (Radio 3) and "The Healing Pool" (Radio 4).
 Television/short film work includes "Rappin' at the Royal" (Channel 4), "Dream Factory" (BBC) and "One More Bridge (ACTV).